 Amidst the political turmoil, a natural disaster occurred on August 15, 1984, as Lake Monoun exploded in a limnic eruption, and released carbon dioxide into the air.
 A larger eruption at Lake Nyos in 1986 killed upwards of 1,800 citizens and 3,500 livestock; both disasters are the only two ever recorded of their kind.

 Paul Biya was born 13 February 1933.
 He is a Cameroonian politician who has been the President of Cameroon since 6 November 1982.
 A native of Cameroon’s south, Biya rose rapidly as a bureaucrat under President Ahmadou Ahidjo in the 1960s, serving as Secretary-General of the Presidency from 1968 to 1975 and then as Prime Minister of Cameroon from 1975 to 1982.
 He succeeded Ahidjo as President upon the latter’s surprise resignation in 1982 and consolidated power in a 1983–1984 power struggle with his predecessor.

 A union strike in Douala in February 2008 culminated into violent protests, becoming the worst act of violence the country had seen in 15 years – in spite of the incessant tension mounting over decades past.

-Tourism is limited, but those who venture here enjoy the beach areas near Kribi, the interesting capital city of Yaoundé, and the abundant wildlife of the national parks, especially the elephants found in Waza National Park.
+It’s presumed that most developing countries mimic the Western world to set up Retired Age brackets/Benefits.
+Tourism is one of their source of income, enjoying beach areas in Douala, Kribi, Bota, Dibuncha, the interesting capital city of Yaoundé, and the abundant wildlife of the national parks, especially elephants found in Waza National Park.